palvarezimaz/YT-PYdownloader/README.md

 This very small Python program uses the pytube library to ease the download of YouTube videos to my computer using the CLI, so I can stop using dodgy plugins.

-To make it work, you need to install pytube pip install pytube
+To make it work, you need to install pytube:

+`pip install pytube`

 And, of course, have Python3 installed.